josechifflet/sol-diamond-gambler/README.md

 Architecture pattern: [EIP-2535 Diamond Standard](https://github.com/ethereum/EIPs/issues/2535).

-The standard loupe functions have been gas-optimized in this implementation and can be called in on-chain transactions.
-However keep in mind that a diamond can have any number of functions and facets so it is still possible to get out-of-gas errors when calling loupe functions.
-Except for the `facetAddress` loupe function which has a fixed gas cost.

 **Note:** The loupe functions in DiamondLoupeFacet.sol MUST be added to a diamond and are required by the EIP-2535 Diamonds standard.

 ## Installation